CyVerse-learning-materials/SciApps_guide/maizecode.rst

 *Load a MaizeCODE RNAseq Experiment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In above section, we explained the MCrna app/module used in processing RNAseq/RAMPAGE data.
+In above section, we described the MCrna app/module used in processing RNAseq/RAMPAGE data.
 Here we will show how to locate a specific experiment/workflow (e.g. 'RNAseq for B73 root') and load it on SciApps.org to examine outputs, parameters used, inputs, and associated metadata.

   1. Open https://www.SciApps.org, click **Data** (top menu) then **MaizeCODE**.
-Alternatively, you can access MaizeCODE experiments directly at https://www.SciApps.org/data/MaizeCODE to browse the list of workflows shown below:
+Alternatively, you can access MaizeCODE experiments directly at the `MaizeCODE data page <https://www.SciApps.org/data/MaizeCODE>`_ to browse the list of MaizeCODE experiments/workflows, as shown below:

      |MaizeCODE|